 - Productivity isn’t just about results.
 Be careful about focusing too narrowly on productivity metrics that you lose sight of what motivates people to be productive in the first place.
 Leaders need to show they care about the complete employee experience— an inspiring workplace, stimulating professional development, a sense of purpose—not just how proficiently their people check tasks off a to-do list.
 Striking a balance between accountability and caring ensures employees know what is expected and have a deep desire to succeed.

 - Keep improving.
-Workplace metrics are not a one-and-done proposition.
+Workplace metrics are not a one-and-done proposition and the experience of the pandemic has caused the need to reflect and reimagine the role of place.
+Set the expectation with employees that you will be seeking to learn and improve continuously.
+Chances are you won’t get things perfectly right immediately and you’ll need to keep seeking opportunities to get better.
 Continue collecting data to keep abreast of your evolving work experience.
 Data delivers the most value when used on an ongoing basis to fine-tune your work environment.

 Back when workplace metrics rarely ventured beyond square footage, standard operating procedure at most organizations involved major capital investment on a periodic basis.
 Millions might be spent to overhaul a workplace, which then remained static for a decade or two before the next spend.

-The data revolution is making it possible for organizations to make workplace decisions faster, more frequently, and with greater confidence than ever before.
-By making sense of measurement— by combining big data and thick data—organizations can uncover new ways to realize greater value from corporate real estate.
+In addition, the data revolution is making it possible for organizations to make workplace decisions faster, more frequently, and with greater confidence than ever before.

 The future of work promises to be faster, more ambiguous and more competitive—and the workplace will be a critical part of business success as well as the employee value equation.
 Measuring, monitoring and making appropriate changes will help ensure success in the near term and in the bright future we’ll all share.